graham1996/Horror-Scopes/README.md

 # groupProject1
 -WHEN I search for an astrological sign
--THEN I am presented with
+-THEN I am presented with that sign
 -WHEN I view
 -THEN I am presented with
 -WHEN I view